 This workshop involves a blue-skies review of the organization’s vision, mission, and primary objectives.
 For an established organization, it’s an opportunity to reassess whether the group’s stated aims still reflect what it is seeking to achieve and whether its position within the growing vegan movement remains distinctive and high-impact.
 For newer organizations, this workshop helps participants clarify and formalize their goals and aspirations and consider how best to present the organization to funders and the public.

 As a follow-up to the Strategy Review workshop, Adrian helps develop or review the organization’s strategic plan.
 This includes setting or refreshing the strategic objectives, specific goals, and workstreams.
 Next is an examination of the skills and resources needed to deliver the plan and to develop staff capacity and/or a volunteer base.
 If an organization is at the point of changing direction or changing its staffing structure, Adrian supports it through the change-management process.

 Adrian helps key staff assess the financial implications of their organization’s strategic plans, review or develop budgets or cash flow planning, and establish income needs.
 He also helps develop a compelling case for funding support and builds or refreshes the existing fundraising strategy.
 If desired, Adrian can also help develop and deliver fundraising plans.

 Dr. Melanie Joy is a Harvard-educated psychologist, international speaker, organizational consultant, and relationship coach.
 She is the author of six books, including the award-winning Why We Love Dogs, Eat Pigs, and Wear Cows; Beyond Beliefs: A Guide to Improving Relationships and Communication for Vegans, Vegetarians, and Meat Eaters; Getting Relationships Right; Strategic Action for Animals; and The Vegan Matrix.
-Melanie has developed and implemented advocacy trainings for over a decade, and she specializes in strategic vegan advocacy; effective communication; resilient teams and leadership; inclusivity and diversity; relational literacy; the psychology of social transformation; and sustainability.
+Melanie has developed and implemented advocacy trainings for nearly two decades, and she specializes in strategic vegan advocacy; effective communication; resilient teams and leadership; inclusivity and diversity; relational literacy; the psychology of social transformation; and sustainability.
 She is the eighth recipient of the Ahimsa Award—previously given to the Dalai Lama and Nelson Mandela—for her work on global nonviolence, and she is the founding president of Beyond Carnism.